Unimodular totally disconnected locally compact groups of rational discrete cohomological dimension one

 \subsection{$W^*$-algebras}

-A {\it $W^*$-algebra} (or {\it von Neumann algebra}) is a weakly-closed self-adjoint algebra of operators on a Hilbert space $H$.
+A {\it $W^*$-algebra} (or {\it von Neumann algebra}) is a weakly closed self-adjoint algebra of operators on a Hilbert space $H$.
 Let $A$ be an algebra of operators which contains the identity operator and is closed under taking adjoints.
-By \cite[Theorem 1.2.1]{arveson}, the weak-closure of $A$ is equal to the bicommutant\footnote{ For every subset $S\subseteq A$, let $S':=\{a\in A: as=sa, \forall\, s\in S\}$ be the \textit{commutant of $S$}.
-Then, $S'':=(S')'$ is called the \textit{bicommutant of $S$}.} $A''$ of $A$.
-This algebra is called the {\it $W^*$-algebra generated by $A$}.
+By \cite[Theorem 1.2.1]{arveson}, the weak closure of $A$ is equal to the bicommutant\footnote{ For every subset $S\subseteq A$, let $S'\ce\{a\in A: as=sa, \forall\, s\in S\}$ be the \textit{commutant of $S$}.
+Then $S''\ce(S')'$ is called the \textit{bicommutant of $S$}.} $A''$ of $A$ and it is called the {\it $W^*$-algebra generated by $A$}.